 H.R.
 518 exempts certain lighting technologies and certain ceiling fans using direct current (DC) motors from the definition of external power supply (EPS), as included in the Department of Energy’s (DOE) EPS efficiency standards, which took effect on February 10, 2016.
-The bill establishes the circumstances by which DOE may prescribe standards in the future for certain solid ...
+The bill establishes the circumstances by which DOE may prescribe standards in the future for certain solid state lighting ...

 Jan 13, 2017